SKA sensitivity for possible radio emission from dark matter in Omega Centauri

 \section{Omega Centauri and SKA sensitivity}

 Omega Centauri is one of the most massive and brightest globular clusters in the Milky Way, located $\rm 5.4~kpc$ away from Earth with celestial coordinates ($201.7^{\circ}$, $-47.56^{\circ}$).
 Its high mass core and half-light radius ($\rm 7~pc$) as reported in Ref.~\cite{Baumgardt_2017,Harris_1996}, have led scientists to speculate that it is a remnant core of a captured dwarf galaxy~\cite{Bekki_2003}.
+Despite the numerous uncertainties of dark matter in Omega Centauri, multiple observations have strongly suggested that it could be an exceptional candidate for exploring dark matter~\cite{Bekki_2003,Brown_2019}.
 Observations of the stellar kinematics in Omega Centauri reveal a component of DM estimated to be around $10^{6}~M_{\bigodot}$, which supports the assumption that it is a captured dwarf galaxy remnant~\cite{Addy_2021,Wang_2021}.
 Furthermore, there is evidence suggesting that the gamma-ray emission in Omega Centauri can be explained by DM annihilation~\cite{Javier_2021,Brown_2019}.

 For DM density in Omega Centauri, we use the NFW profile following \cite{Wang_2021}: